Mastering the Break Statement in Swift: Efficient Loop Termination

 But what if we want to terminate the outer loop instead?
 That’s where labeled breaks come in.

-Labeled Breaks: The Ultimate Game-Changer
+Labeled Breaks: Ultimate Control

 With labeled breaks, you can specify which loop to terminate, even when working with nested loops.
 This level of control is invaluable when it comes to writing efficient, conditional loops.